 Although you don’t have to add chords to your lyric sheets, it can be a handy tool it you ever want to collaborate with others or have someone back you up live.

 Adding chords to a word doc can be a bit of a pain.
-Usually just a “Cm” on top of the words would be fine.
+Usually, just a “Cm” on top of the words would be fine.
 You shouldn’t need to worry about having tab diagrams at this point.
 You’d need to put the chords on their own line and then write the lyrics on the line below.
 You can move the chords to the appropriate location on the line using spaces, but if you change fonts it can make things a bit messy.

 Another option to add chords to your sheets is to use a tool like Songs Pro or the fuller-featured, cross-platform Tunesmith.
 They are created to produce lovely lyric sheets with chords above the words and even include TABs.
-Tunesmith has a lot of other features which helps you track where you’ve submitted your songs and writers credits, who played on your recordings, etc., so if you’re someone who is looking to build a songwriting career give Tunesmith a look.
+Tunesmith has a lot of other features that helps you track where you’ve submitted your songs and writers credits, who played on your recordings, etc., so if you’re someone who is looking to build a songwriting career give Tunesmith a look.

 Here’s a free Lyric Sheet Template for you

-I created a simple word doc that includes all the critical bits that we discussed above, along with text styles for choruses, verses and bridges.
+I created a simple word doc that includes all the critical bits discussed above, along with text styles for choruses, verses and bridges.
 Contact info is located in the header and footer part of the document so you can update it as appropriate there, then save it as a template and you’ll have a snazzy looking and consistent lyric sheets from then on.

 But for the words themselves, you’re on your own.
 I have enough of a challenge!!